What Is the Fireline Method?

 The Fireline Method Overview

-by Landon Taylor Nelson What is the Fireline Method?
-The Fireline Method is a practical framework for restaurants that want fewer surprises, cleaner handoffs, and growth that does not require heroics.
-It is not a stack of tools or a one time project.
-It is a way to…
+What Is the Fireline Method?
+The Fireline Method is a practical operating framework for restaurants that want fewer surprises, cleaner handoffs, and growth that does not depend on constant heroics from ownership or management.
+It is not a collection of tools or a one time project.
+It is…

 Leave a Reply